datasnack/datasnack.github.io/guide/index.md

 # What is the Data Hub?

-The Data Hub is a [geographic information system](https://en.wikipedia.org/wiki/Geographic_information_system) (GIS) with a data fusion engine for harmonizing diverse data sources.
-Its focus is to harmonize diverse data on temporal and spatial axes, to allow the user to combine and analyze this information.
+The Data Hub is a [geographic information system](https://en.wikipedia.org/wiki/Geographic_information_system) (GIS) featuring a data fusion engine designed for data harmonization, alongside an interactive dashboard for effective data exploration and collaboration.
+Its key objective is to merge data of multiple formats and sources across temporal and spatial axes, allowing users to combine, analyze, and interpret the data.

-- All data processing is **reproducible** by requiring it to be defined in Python code.
+- All data processing is **reproducible** by mandating its definition in Python code.
-- The system is **Open Source** (MIT license) so that anyone can investigate it.
+- The system is **Open Source** (MIT license), allowing anyone to explore and modify it.
-- The system has to be used on your computer or on a server inside your organization, so you have complete data sovereignty.
+- The system must be installed either on your computer or a server within your organization, ensuring you maintain full data sovereignty.

 Use cases:

 - Data processing
-- Data platform for a team / project that contains only the selected data relevant for the team.
+- Data dashboard designed for interdisciplinary teams/projects that contains data relevant to their activities

 Key technical aspects (for details see [Technology](docs/technology.md)):

-- Developed in **Python** to harness the large GIS ecosystem
+- Developed in **Python** to harness the extensive GIS ecosystem
 - Web frontend developed with the **Django** framework
 - Processed data is stored in **PostGIS** database